There is a wide variety of information available to help support your insurance law research.

 If you need to look at articles from earlier volumes of the legal journals. then you should use one of the journal archive services.
 There are two key journal archive services or relevance toi legal research.

-The easiest way for you to check on journal coverage is to use the Library Search service.
+The easiest way for you to check on journal coverage is to use the Library Search service and search for the journal title.

 If you want to boost your skills and document your achievements for you CV then these schemes could be just what you are looking for.